Edge modes in the Hofstadter model of interacting electrons: Topological structure of the spectrum

-where $\tau\simeq t^2$ at $t<<1$ is determined the hopping of fermions between the next-nearest neighbor $y$-chains.
+where $\tau\simeq 2 t^2$ at $t\ll 1$ is determined the hopping integral of fermions between the next-nearest neighbor $y$-chains.
+From numerical calculations it follows that the effective constant of tunneling of fermions located in the chains at a distance $\delta$ is determined by $\tau (\delta) \simeq \zeta t^\delta$, the value of $\zeta$ is decreased from 2 to 1 with $\delta$.

-The Hamiltonian (3) defines the zero energy states of Majorana fermions located at the ends of the chains with even and odd lattice sites (see in \fref{fig:1} b),d)).
-Considering the structure of the edge modes for arbitrary rational fluxes $\phi=\frac{p}{q}$ at $t<<1$ we obtain the diophantine equation $p |C_\gamma| = q s + \gamma$ \cite{D1,D2} (where $s$ is an integer).
+The Hamiltonians (3) define the zero energy states of Majorana fermions located at the ends of the chains with even and odd lattice sites (see in {fig:2}).
+The wave functions of Majorana fermions in the gaps $\Delta_1$ and $\Delta_2$ are shown in {fig:3}a) and {fig:3}b), the chiral gapless edge modes are localized at the boundaries of the sample.
+The edge modes are localized in the gaps, they populate the gaps and merge with the bulk states.
+The edge modes cross the gaps connecting the lower and upper subbands and intersect at $k_p$ due to Kramers degeneracy.

+In the center of the spectrum the effective Hamiltonian has the form ${\cal H}_{eff}(+0)+{\cal H}_{eff}(-0)$, it determines the band states of fermions.
+Thus, the fermion states in the center of the spectrum are gapless ones for arbitrary value of a magnetic flux.
+Considering the structure of the edge modes for an arbitrary rational flux at $t<<1$ we obtain the diophantine equation \cite{D1,D2}, which is true for t=1, the systems with different $t$ are topologically equivalent.